konni332/rustyforge/README.md

 # rustyforge

-A simple, fast build manager for C projects with minimal configuration.
+RustyForge is a minimal, fast, and cross-platform build system for C.
+It’s designed for simplicity and ease of use, with modern features like toml-based configuration, parallel builds, and hash-based caching.
+Ideal for both beginners and experienced developers looking for a streamlined alternative to Make.

 ---

 ## Current Features

 - Parsing the `RustyForge.toml` configuration file
+- Hash-based caching, to avoid unnecessary compilation (including `.h` files)
 - Compiling individual `.c` files to `.o` files with correct include paths
+- Parallel compilation, for faster builds
 - Linking `.o` files into the final executable
+- Support for linking and building static (`.a`) and dynamic (`.so`/`.dll`) libraries
 - Cross-platform support (Windows/Linux) with proper handling of paths and executable extensions
 - Uses `gcc` as the compiler
-- Hash-based caching, to avoid unnecessary compilation (including `.h` files)
-- Parallel compilation, for faster builds
-- Support for linking static and dynamic libraries
-- Support for building static and dynamic libraries
 ---

 ## Planned Features